Thursday, 28 November 2019

 - If the improvements did not work the way you expected, what lessons can be learnt and how can the trial be modified to make it work?

-Our three SmartHort Strategic Centres have seen 22 horticulture businesses embrace the tasks set as part of the workshops, with some businesses predicting likely production efficiency improvements of up to 20%.
+In 2019, our three SmartHort Strategic Centres worked with 22 horticulture businesses as they embraced the tasks set as part of the workshops, with some businesses ending the programme predicting likely production efficiency improvements of up to 20%.

-Are you interested in being involved in the Strategic SmartHort Centre programme?
+Are you interested in being involved in the SmartHort Lean programme?
+Would you like to be a future SmartHort Strategic Centre host?
 Please get in touch to find out more and to register your interest in being a host site, or participating in future workshops - email@example.com